ChidiNdego/Azureml-optimize-a-pipeline-starter-files/README.md

 Click [here](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-tune-hyperparameters) for more information on Azure ML hyperparameter tuning.

-The two hyperparamters used in this experiment are ``C`` and ``max_iter``. ``C`` is the Inverse Regularization Strength which applies a penalty to stop increasing the magnitude of parameter values in order to reduce overfitting. ``max_iter`` is the maximum iteration to converge for the SKLearn Logistic Regression algorithm.
+The two hyperparamters used in this experiment are `C` and `max_iter`. ``C`` is the Inverse Regularization Strength which applies a penalty to stop increasing the magnitude of parameter values in order to reduce overfitting. `max_iter` is the maximum possible iteration to converge for the SKLearn Logistic Regression algorithm.

 We have used [Random Parameter Sampling](https://docs.microsoft.com/en-us/python/api/azureml-train-core/azureml.train.hyperdrive.randomparametersampling?preserve-view=true&view=azure-ml-py) to sample over a set of continuous values.
 In random sampling, hyperparameter values are randomly selected from the defined search space.
 A benefit of this sampling technique is that it supports discrete and continuous hyperparameters.
 It also supports early termination of low-performance runs.
 An initial search can be done with this technique, then search space refined to improve results.

 The parameter search space used for `C` is [0.01, 0.1, 1, 10, 50] and for `max_iter` is [25, 50, 250, 500].
-The optimal values were 50 and 250 respectively.
+The optimal values were `50` and `250` respectively.

 **Primary metric specification**
 The [Primary Metric](https://docs.microsoft.com/en-us/python/api/azureml-train-core/azureml.train.hyperdrive.primarymetricgoal?preserve-view=true&view=azure-ml-py) is used to optimize the hyperparamter tuning.
 Each training run is evaluated for the primary metric.